 What types of materials are used in the items?

 Many of the items feature ceramic and plastic beads, plant seeds, leather and carved bone.
 The leather and bone comes from Zebu domestic cattle (cow).
+No animals have been intentionally harmed or killed for the purpose of creating the items sold at the Kindness Sale.
 All items are fully approved for export by the Kenya Chamber of Commerce and inspected and certified by SGS Inc.